bachelor-2014/report/v2/calibration.md

 # Robot-camera calibration
 \label{sec:calibration}
 EvoBot uses computer vision to obtain information about the experiment.
-The camera is therefore central part of the current EvoBot setup.
+The camera is therefore a central part of the current EvoBot setup.
 This was also the case for the Splotbot setup.
 We also use the same PlayStation Eye camera with a 10x zoom lense attached, meaning that the images grabbed suffer from the same radial distortion as described by Juan Gutierrez [@gutierrez2012, pp.  59-65].